latchbio/latch/docs/source/basics/remote_registration.md

 The registration process will behave as usual, but the build/upload will not occur on your local machine and instead will happen on a remote instance.

 ## Troubleshooting
+Here are a few common bugs users have run into while using remote registration, as well as some suggestions on how to fix them.
 1. Permission denied

 ```